Erotica (album): Critical reception

-The music and sound was also a source of division.
+The music and sound were also a source of division.
 According to Daryl Easley, in his book Madonna: Blond Ambition, Erotica showcases the continuation of Madonna's "musical maturity".
 Conversely, reviewers such as Stephen Holden considered the lack of an upbeat, joyous vibe to be a downside for the dance style.
 Tom Ford, from the Toledo Blade, was the only critic to dismiss the musical styles as "recycled" from Madonna's previous albums.
 Priya Elan from NME expressed that, "ditching Patrick Leonard for Shep Pettiborn[sic] was a bold move that didn't wholly pay off.
-The hard house beats of Erotica may have reflected the sexually explicit lyrically content brilliantly on tracks like 'Deeper And Deeper' and 'Thief Of Hearts', but over a whole album it seemed a bit much".
-Both Entertainment Weeklys David Browne and Slant Magazines Sal Cinquemani reacted negatively towards Madonna's vocals: the former deemed them "soulless", and the latter "nasal and remote".
+The hard house beats of Erotica may have reflected the sexually explicit lyrical content brilliantly on tracks like 'Deeper And Deeper' and 'Thief Of Hearts', but over a whole album it seemed a bit much".
+Both Entertainment Weeklys David Browne and Slant Magazines Sal Cinquemani reacted negatively to Madonna's vocals: the former deemed them "soulless", and the latter "nasal and remote".

 The instrumental parts of the songs was praised by some writers, however.
 The Quietus Matthew Barton called it a non-commercial but "intoxicating cocktail of house, samples, jazz, [and] trip-hop", an elevated version of the "'full-length piece of art' modus operandi" of Like a Prayer.
 Billboards Larry Flick described the tracklist as consisting of "intelligent, pensive tunes and tough, dance/hip-hop jams" that "comes across like a conscious return" to Madonna's club origins.
 For The Buffalo News Anthony Violanti, it is a "remarkable and engrossing album laced with tight, funky dance beats and some surprisingly moving songs".